leomcclean/webauthv2/README.md

 The login process is handled in 3 steps: username verification, OTA code verification, password verification.
 OTA code is sent via email to the user, which when entered will allow the user to choose which password option to avail of.
 Standard password login is a simple hash comparison, while partial password login is a hash comparison of the relevant digits.
 To achieve a secure password storage in the database, password length is restricted to a minimum of 12 characters, and each of the three combinations of partial password characters are generated, hashed, and stored at registration.
 Every partial password login is also a hash comparison.

 For simplicity, given a compromised system will most certainly have at minimum a keylogger and foreign access to the system, the required partial password digits are given in plain text both in the website url at the login stage, and on the page.
-Note that if there is no keylogger, as the password entry is secure visually and through transit (https only on the production server), there is no risk of vulnerability due to this implmentation.
+Note that if there is no keylogger, as the password entry method is secure there is no risk of vulnerability due to this implementation.

+## HTML files
 /app/templates stores relevant html files, rendered in /app/routes.py.

+Using Jinja, a templating language implemented by Flask, we can use multiple html files on a single page, and support insertion of html files into other files.

+Jinja also allows for use of logic statements in html files, and passthrough of python variables, which is how we can show user preference CSS and other personalised information / messages.

+## CSS files

-/app/static hosts static assets such as the CSS and font file.
+/app/static hosts static assets such as the CSS and font files.

+The CSS is similarly structured to the html; supported with a base file, extended by similar extension files, but also with an animations files "wild.css".
+The HTML elements declared in our files are rendered as flex boxes to correctly format our page for any size browser window.
+At this time the mobile interface is a functional one, but customer sizing and other mobile-centric features are not supported.

+## Models and Database

 /app/models.py details the relevant models our SQL database is created from.

+SQLalchemy is the Flask plugin we use to populate our database, whether the local SQLite option of a MySQL hosted database.
+It provides Object-relational Mapping features that allow python objects (our "User" class) to be mapped into our database.

+models.py also employs several functions to compute our partial-password and relevant hashes (supported by FlaskLogin).
+SQLalchemy sanitises database inputs.

+## User Input via Forms

 /app/forms.py handles the forms created by plugin WTForms, rendered in /app/routes.py.

+This extension provides form validation, custom error messages, and other useful functionality to ensure minimum password length, password matching login etc.

+## Error Handling

+/app/errors.py handles user navigation to non-existent pages.

+This file could be expanded to support other errors, such as database errors etc, but if the project is correctly setup the only error page the user should experience is the included "Error 404".

+## Routes

-/app/routes.py details the pages, routes between them, and other additional code such as the OTA email.
+/app/routes.py details the pages, routes between them, and other additional code such as the OTA services.

-To install and run locally:
+This is where the bulk of the code and logic is located.
+All other files are employed here, where routing handled by Flask itself serves relevant HTML files to the user, handles database queries, insertions, and updates.
+It also provides the OTA services and GeoIP service for the home page.

+Due to current limitations in our knowledge of server-side sessions, we pass a "user_hash" variable through the url in the login process to avoid premature login, and allow the multi-step process to function as a single process.
+This isn't inherently more insecure than using an encrypted session, as a login attempt must still go through every login step to authenticate a user.
+However in an improved system we acknowledge that this information would not be contained within the url.

+## Local Installation

+The following commands inside the working directory will launch the project with all installed dependencies. it is recommended to set up a virtual environment before using "pip install".

 <pre><code>pip install -r requirements.txt
 bash fixdb
 flask run
 </code></pre>

-<pre><code>fixdb</code></pre> is a short bash script to generate an SQLite database and do an initial migration.
+<pre><code>fixdb</code></pre> is a short bash script to generate an SQLite database and do an initial migration, it can be discarded if you wish to run these commands yourself.

-A .env file must also be created, with relevant information filled in to allow a production server, SQL support, and OTA by email support.
+A .env file must also be created, with relevant information filled in to allow a production server, SQL support, etc:
-<pre><code>SECRET_KEY=
-MAIL_SERVER=
-MAIL_PORT=
-MAIL_EMAIL=
-MAIL_PASSWORD=
-DB_URL=
+<pre><code>SECRET_KEY=		// for secure public hosting, can be anything
+MAIL_SERVER=		// relative to the email address used MAIL_PORT=			// server dependent
+MAIL_EMAIL=			// owner email address, configured correctly for insecure login MAIL_PASSWORD=		// relevant password
-ENVIRONMENT= (0 for local SQLite db, 1 for MySQL with DB_URL)
+DB_URL=				// used for a web-hosted SQL database ENVIRONMENT=		// 0 for local SQLite db, 1 for MySQL with DB_URL ACCOUNT_SID=		// twilio account
+AUTH_TOKEN=			// twilio auth token
+USER_PHONE_NUMBER=	// this would be removed upon proper implementation of user phone number in the database PHONE_NUMBER=		// twilio host phone number CAPTCHA_PRIVATE=	// provided by Google for ReCaptcha v2 support CAPTCHA_PUBLIC=		// provided by Google for ReCaptcha v2 support
 </code></pre>

+## Final Notes

+Due to maintaining this project as 'free to run' the OTA via text functionality is implemented using Twilio's free offer.
+The database would need to be expanded to include a user phone number, and relevant methods in routes.py would need to be modified to support sending a text to a number other than the listed "PHONE_NUMBER" environment variable.

 This proof-of-concept was built for module CSU33BC1 at Trinity College Dublin, and inspired by similar concepts such as Bank of Ireland's 365online partial-code login.